Palladium

 Palladium is a silvery metal with similar properties to other PGMs.
 Of these metals, it is the least dense and has the lowest melting point.
 It is extremely ductile and highlight resistant to corrosion and tarnishing – properties which are desirable for manufacturing jewellery.
 Palladium also has a very high affinity with hydrogen, meaning that it can readily absorb large amounts of hydrogen gas onto its surface at ambient conditions.
 These are properties that may make it a critical material for the increased use of hydrogen-based fuels in transport.

-Its potent catalytic properties make palladium automobile catalytic converters highly effective.
-They can detoxify up to 90 percent of harmful substances from fuel combustion.
-Two-thirds of global palladium consumption is linked to the automotive industry, primarily in catalytic converters.
-When alloyed with silver or gold it can also be used to fabricate different kinds of medical equipment, such as dental fillings, prostheses and surgical instruments, and can be used for jewellery.
-There are also numerous applications in the electronics industry, such as computers, smartphones, TV screens and for ceramic capacitors.
-It is used extensively in solar energy, the chemical industry and groundwater treatment.
+Beyond the rapidly evolving automotive industry, palladium has a number of other use cases that are relatively stable.
+When alloyed with silver or gold, palladium can be used to fabricate different kinds of medical equipment, such as dental fillings, prostheses and surgical instruments, and can be used for jewellery.
+There are also numerous applications in the electronics industry, such as computers, smartphones, TV screens and for ceramic capacitators.
+It is used extensively in solar energy, the chemical industry, and for groundwater treatment.

 Key Countries